Xilinx/versal-restart-trd/sw/yocto-layers/meta-vssr-trd/recipes-apps/vssr-trd/vssr-trd/notebooks/data/apu_hb_test.md

 This function demonstrates the system recovery through APU subsystem healthy boot feature.

-If the APU subsystem fails to boot fully within __120 seconds__, the PLM will mark this event as unhealthy boot and it wil trigger a system restart to recover.
+If the APU subsystem fails to boot fully within __120 seconds__, the PLM will mark this event as unhealthy boot and it will trigger a system restart to recover.
 PLM considers a subsystem to be healthy, if the subsystem issues XPm_InitFinalize.

-To test this feature, interrupt the u-boot and stop at u-boot during the linux boot.
+To test this feature, interrupt the u-boot and stop at u-boot during the Linux boot.
 Wait for 120 seconds, and system wide reset should appear.

 #### Behind the scene